RazerMS/Shopping-Cart-Plugins-RazerMS_Magento/MOLPay Sandbox Seamless Plugin for Magento 2.1.x 2.2.x/OneStepCheckout/README.md

-Compatibality
+Compatibility
 -------------

-This plugin was developed for below plugin compatibily
+This plugin was developed for below plugin compatibility
 - MagePlaza One Step Checkout